-- Emergency care outside the U.S.: Plan F covers 80 percent of the costs of emergency care required outside of the U.S., up to plan limits.
+- Emergency care outside the United States.
+Plan F covers 80 percent of the costs of emergency care required outside of the U.S., up to plan limits.

-- Extensive hospitalization: Plan F will cover your Part A coinsurance and hospital costs for an additional 365 days (one year) after your Medicare benefits have been used up.
+- Extensive hospitalization.
+Plan F will cover your Part A coinsurance and hospital costs for an additional 365 days (1 year) after your Medicare benefits have been used up.

-- Part B excess: If your doctor or provider charges you more than the Medicare-approved amount for a service, Plan F will pay for the overage.
+- Part B excess charges.
+If your doctor or provider charges you more than the Medicare-approved amount for a service, Plan F will pay for the overage.

-- First three pints of blood: Medicare does not pay for pints of blood that you might need, until the 4th pint.
-If you require a blood transfusion, Plan F will pay for the first three pints of non-donated blood you receive.
-Non-donated blood refers to blood that is not given to you directly by a friend or family member.
+- First 3 pints of blood.
+Medicare does not pay for pints of blood that you might need, until you reach 4 pints.
+If you require a blood transfusion during a hospital admission, Plan F will pay for the first 3 pints of nondonated blood you receive as well as more if you need additional transfusions.
+Nondonated blood refers to blood that is not given to you directly by a friend or family member.

-- Coinsurance for a skilled nursing facility (SNF): Original Medicare pays in full for your stay in a skilled nursing facility, if certain conditions are met, but only for a short period of time.
+- Coinsurance for a skilled nursing facility (SNF).
+Original Medicare pays in full for your stay in a skilled nursing facility, if certain conditions are met, but only for a short period of time.
 You are required to start paying coinsurance for your care on the 21st day of your stay.
-If you remain in the SNF for over 100 days, you are responsible for the entire cost of your stay.
+If you remain in the SNF for over 100 days, you are responsible for the entire cost of your stay after day 100.